mihailrc/mcribadamus/README.md

 - Compare price to threshold

 ## Iteration 2 - Web Application

 ## Iteration 3 - Mobile Application

 ## Iteration 4 - Advanced Analytics

+> As a user that acknowledges the threat of climate change, I would like to take the predicted amount of climate change over time and use is as a basis to predict the impact it will have on the avaialability of my beloved McRib sandwich.

 Links